Gargoyles (TV series): Streaming

-On October 14, 2019, it was confirmed that all 3 seasons of Gargoyles will be available for streaming on the Disney+ streaming service.
+On October 14, 2019, it was confirmed that all 3 seasons of Gargoyles would be available for streaming on the Disney+ streaming service, in which the entire series has been available on there ever since its November 12, 2019 launch.

 Reception

+Since its debut in 1994, Gargoyles has become critically acclaimed by fans and critics alike for its heavy focus on fairytales, folktales, comparative religion and mythology.
 IGN ranked Gargoyles 45th place on its 2009 list of top 100 animated series, stating: "A decent success at the time, Gargoyles has maintained a strong cult following since it ended more than a decade ago".
 Hollywood.com featured it on their 2010 list of six cartoons that should be movies.
 UGO.com included it on their 2011 top list of legendary medieval and fantasy TV shows.
 Doug Walker, also known as the Nostalgia Critic, praised the show: "But in secret, I would be watching every one of them, because it was just that good.
-I don’t know if it really changed anything in terms of kids' shows like Batman or Animaniacs, but it was certainly a welcome detour from what Disney usually did.
+I don't know if it really changed anything in terms of kids' shows like Batman or Animaniacs, but it was certainly a welcome detour from what Disney usually did.
 It really stood on its own and created some really wonderful and really unique stories.
 Gargoyles is a blast from the past that is sure to live on in the future."
-Craig Tomashoff, of People Magazine, said “All the traditional, wholesome Disney elements are in place, from a Beauty and the Beast-like plot line to the gargoyles’ old-fashioned sense of nobility and morality.
-The result is a show that isn’t bad, with impressive animation.”
-Elizabeth Rayne of SyFy praised the series, stating “Gargoyles isn’t just a Gothic fairy tale.
-There is hidden magic where you’d least expect it to lurk in that crumbling castle and, later, the clock tower they stand sentinel at night after night, watching over the city that never sleeps… the rock-solid message about friendship and loyalty embedded into every episode is something… [And] you can’t leave the warped humor of this series in the dark, either.”
-The series hold a rare “100%” rating on the film critic site Rotten Tomatoes.
+Craig Tomashoff, of People Magazine, said "All the traditional, wholesome Disney elements are in place, from a Beauty and the Beast-like plot line to the gargoyles' old-fashioned sense of nobility and morality.
+The result is a show that isn't bad, with impressive animation."
+Elizabeth Rayne of SyFy praised the series, stating "Gargoyles isn't just a Gothic fairy tale.
+There is hidden magic where you'd least expect it to lurk in that crumbling castle and, later, the clock tower they stand sentinel at night after night, watching over the city that never sleeps… the rock-solid message about friendship and loyalty embedded into every episode is something… [And] you can't leave the warped humor of this series in the dark, either."
+The show's first season holds a rare 100% rating on the film critic site Rotten Tomatoes.
 Less favorable assessments of the series came from animation producer Bruce Timm, who dismissed Gargoyles as "kind of namby-pamby... with all that Celtic fantasy crap" in a 1999 interview and the animation blog Cartoon Brew, which cited the series as an example of the sort of "juvenile mediocrities" that are beloved by the nerd community.